 Each month we take up a food collection, accepting donations at each mass, with the collection going to a designated agency.
 Collection dates and the specific agency being supported that month are published in the bulletin.
 If you have any questions, please contact Joe Marchiony at [email protected].

 Do you enjoy organizing small receptions?
 Volunteers are needed to help organize and run small receptions in our Gathering Area after events a few times a year.
-Please contact Margie Benza @ 248-2427 to offer your time
+Please contact Margie Benza @ 248-2427 to offer your time.

 School Supply Drive

 Our school supply drive is held in August to collect school supplies for Mt.
 Carmel, the Eastern Service Workers and the House of Mercy.
 Help is needed to organize the drive, and to pack/deliver the supplies in mid-late August.
 Contact Judy Herlihy 261-5981 [email protected] if you are interested.

 Thanksgiving Turkey Drive

 Every year, Transfiguration parishioners participate in the donation of whole frozen and roasted turkeys in order to provide Thanksgiving dinner for families and individuals in need.
 Teen and adult volunteers, if you are interested in assisting, please contact Kathy Kyhos - [email protected] or 752-7389 or Denise Nunziato - [email protected].